-My version of this recipe differs to my maman’s recipe – I don’t use flour to thicken my ash and also I use slightly more herbs than her.
+My version of this recipe differs to my maman’s recipe.
+I don’t use flour to thicken my ash.
+I also use slightly more herbs than her.
 The resulting ash feels fresher and lighter than the traditional recipe / method.
 If you cannot get your hands on Persian noodles, the closest alternative are udon noodles.
 You can also use spaghetti or linguine.
 If you are vegan, leave the kashk out and add some freshly squeezed lemon or lime juice to taste.
 You can also use a dairy-free yoghurt in addition to the fresh citrus.

 The first event in our Norooz festivities takes place on the evening of the last Tuesday before Persian New Year.
 It is a Festival of Fire.
 People in all parts of Iran and those of us who live outside of Iran celebrate this festival by setting up bonfires in almost all the public places in Iran – in our gardens or at organised events for the diaspora community.

-We eat Ash Reshteh and other Persian delights cooked by our host and jump over the bonfires.
-The tradition of jumping over the bonfire originates from people believing that the fire would take their problems, sickness and winter pallor and be replaced by energy and warmth, contributing towards their success for the upcoming year.
+We eat Ash Reshteh and other Persian delights and jump over the bonfires.
+The tradition of jumping over a bonfire originates from people believing that the fire would take their problems, sickness and winter pallor and be replaced by energy and warmth, contributing towards their success for the upcoming year.
 Therefore, jumping over fire on Chaharshanbeh Soori night is like a purification rite or a phrase familiar to the West ‘out with old, in with the new.’

 As we jump, we chant the following words: ‘Zardiye man az toh (my pallor to you); Sorkhiye toh az man (your redness to me).’

 Another tradition is to bang on pots and pans with spoons that are named as ‘Ghashogh Zani,’ with the objective of beating out the last Wednesday of the year.